 Most plantation tours are full-day experiences lasting 5-7 hours, including transportation from New Orleans.
 The actual time at the plantation is typically 1.5-2 hours for the guided tour, plus time to explore the grounds.

 It depends on your interests!
 Oak Alley is best for photography and classic Southern beauty.
-Whitney Plantation offers the most comprehensive look at enslaved people's experiences.
-Laura Plantation focuses on Creole culture and has a more intimate feel.
-Chat with us and we'll help you decide!
+Whitney Plantation offers the most comprehensive look at enslaved people’s experiences.
+Chat with us and we’ll help you decide!

 Absolutely!
 Tipping 15-20% of your tour cost is standard and greatly appreciated — similar to what you'd tip at a restaurant.
 Our guides are passionate locals who rely on tips as a significant part of their income.
 A great guide can make your experience unforgettable.
 If they do, let them know!